Pharmiliar/Salifort-Motors/README.md

 ![salifort_features_explained](https://github.com/Pharmiliar/Salifort-Motors/assets/109634454/9e7a6ecc-38eb-4123-8da6-418854c2f326)

-A Description of the variables collected by the HR department from about 14,999 employees.
+A Description of the variables collected from about 14,999 employees.
 (10 columns; 14999 rows)

 ##Modeling and Evaluation